-Running since February 2012 After a high-profile Off-Broadway run this new musical based on the Irish independent film of the same title transferred to Broadway, where it has captured the hearts of critics and audiences alike.
+Running since February 2012 This sweet and moving musical based on the Irish independent film of the same title has captured the hearts of critics and audiences alike.
 Winner of 8 Tony Awards, including Best Musical.

 Set in a Dublin pub, "Once" is the story of an Irish musician and a Czech immigrant who become unlikely friends and collaborators.
 Over the course of a single week they create an album of raw, emotional music, and their relationship evolves into a complicated romance.